 Allen also introduced Catherine Stortz Ripley, news editor of the Constitution-Tribune, and said that Ripley’s dedication and efforts led to this exhibit.

 “From the beginning to end — your research and dedication has led to this discovery,” Allen told Ripley.
 “Your shared knowledge has led to this exhibit — the culmination of your efforts as a star reporter.”

 Ripley presented a slide show with the story of her discovery that sliced bread was invented in Chillicothe.

 “Ten years ago, I never would have dreamed something like this would happen,” she said.
 “That’s because 10 years ago, we didn’t even know the pieces to this puzzle existed.”

-Page 2 of 3 - She said that in 2001 she began researching the history of Livingston County for a history book for the Constitution-Tribune.
+She said that in 2001 she began researching the history of Livingston County for a history book for the Constitution-Tribune.
 While looking through newspaper microfilm, she discovered an article announcing the invention of sliced bread printed on July 6, 1928.
 The following day, the article stated, sliced bread would be available on store shelves.